ucc23/updt_UCC/README.md

 df.to_csv("newDB.csv", na_rep='nan', index=False, quoting=csv.QUOTE_NONNUMERIC)
 ```

-4. Edit the parameters column names (if any) following:
+5. Edit the parameters column names (if any) following:
   - `Av`/`Ebv`: absorption / extinction
   - `dm`/`d_pc /d_kpc`: distance modulus / distance
   - `logt`: logarithmic age
   - `FeH`/`Z`: metallicity

-5. Add the new DB to the `databases/all_dbs.json` file (adjusting its position
+6. Add the new DB to the `databases/all_dbs.json` file (adjusting its position
 according to the publication year)

 ## Generating a new catalogue and datafiles

 Run the `add_new_DB.py` script **making sure** to first edit it with the proper
-name of the new DB and the date of the latest UCC catalogue file
+ID of the new DB and the date of the latest UCC catalogue file

+This script will combine the old `UCC_cat_XXXYYZZ.csv` catalogue with the new
-This script will generate a new `UCC_cat_XXXYYZZ.csv` catalogue with the
+database and generate a new `UCC_cat_XXXYYZZ.csv` catalogue with the
-current date and run the `fastMP` code for all the new clusters.
-The clusters'
+current date.
+It will also run the `fastMP` code for those clusters in the new
+DB that ??????.

-datafiles are stored in the  `QXY` repositories in the `datafiles/` subfolders.
+The clusters' datafiles are stored in the  `QXY` repositories in the
+`datafiles/` subfolders.

 The script will also update the `../ucc/_clusters/clusters.json` file used
 by the `ucc.ar` site for searching.